adamb924/XSL-LD/eaf-normalize-whitespace/README.md

 # eaf-normalize-whitespace.xsl

 ## Introduction
+Language helpers who are new to computers often have strange intuitions about the proper use of whitespace.
 This XSL transformation fixes the whitespace in EAF files: stripping out whitespace at the beginning and end of an interval, and replacing every sequence of spaces with a single space.

 ## Parameters
 There are no parameters.